The magnetic phase diagram of underdoped YBa2Cu3Oy inferred from torque magnetization and thermal conductivity: Introduction

-To address this, we have measured the magnetization and $\kappa_{xx}$ in high-purity, detwinned ortho-II crystals of YBa$_2$Cu$_3$O$_y$ ($y$ = 6.55, $T_c$ = 61 K, with hole density $p$ = 0.11) in a dc field $H$ up to 34 T. Sample 1 has a large mass to facilitate accurate measurements at $T$ up to 210 K. Sample 2 was picked to have a smaller mass to avoid overloading the cantilever in the vortex solid regime below $T_c$ (see Ref. \cite{Blanco} for details on the crystals).
-From 120 to 210 K (Fig. \ref{figMH}a), the torque magnetization $M_{obs}$ arises predominantly from the anisotropy $\Delta\chi^v=\chi^v_c-\chi^v_a$ of the paramagnetic Van Vleck term ($\chi^v_i$ is the susceptibility along axis $i$).~\cite{Wang2005,Li2010} $\Delta\chi^v(T)$ has the weak $T$ dependence $\Delta\chi^v= a(T+T_0)$, with $T_0$ = 305 K (see Supplementary Information SI for a detailed discussion).
-At 110 K, we begin to resolve a negative contribution caused by fluctuating diamagnetism.
+We have measured by high-resolution torque magnetometry the magnetization and thermal conductivity $\kappa_{xx}$ in high-purity, detwinned ortho-II crystals of YBa$_2$Cu$_3$O$_y$ ($y$ = 6.55, $T_c$ = 61 K, $p$ = 0.11) in a dc field $H$ up to 45 T. Sample 1 has a large volume to facilitate accurate measurements at $T$ up to 210 K. Sample 2 and Sample 3 were picked to have smaller volumes (0.184 mm$^3$ and 0.344 mm$^3$, respectively) to avoid overloading the cantilever in the vortex solid regime below $T_c$ (see Ref. \cite{Blanco} for details on the crystals).
+Samples 4 and 5 were used for the $\kappa_{xx}$ measurements.
+From 120 to 210 K (Fig. \ref{figMH}a), the torque magnetization $M_{obs}$ arises predominantly from the anisotropy $\Delta\chi^v=\chi^v_c-\chi^v_a$ of the paramagnetic Van Vleck term ($\chi^v_i$ is the susceptibility along axis $i$).~\cite{Wang2005,Li2010} $\Delta\chi^v(T)$ has a weak $T$ dependence $\Delta\chi^v= a(T+T_0)$, with $T_0$ = 305 K (see SI Appendix, Sec.
+S1).
+At 110 K, we start to resolve a negative contribution caused by fluctuating diamagnetism.
 As $T\to T_c$, the diamagnetic component $M_d$ grows rapidly in magnitude.
 In Sample 2, we focussed on measurements of $M_{obs}$ to 34 T at selected $T$ between 10 and 80 K. In non-superconducting LSCO ($x=0.050$), the Van Vleck term retains the form $a(T+T_0)$ down to 10 K~\cite{Wang2005}.
 Hence to isolate $M_d$, we subtract this term from $M_{obs}$, i.e. $M_d(T,H) = M_{obs}(T,H) - a(T+T_0)H$.

-In Fig. \ref{figMH}b, we display the curves of $M_d$ vs. $H$, focussing on the vortex-liquid regime ($H>H_m(T)$).
-At each $T$, $H_m$ is identified as the field at which the sweep-up and sweep-down curves bifurcate.
-Throughout the vortex liquid regime, $|M_d|$ remains quite large (100 A/m corresponds to 1.8$\times 10^{-3}$ Bohr magneton per unit cell).
-The diamagnetic signal that defines the vortex liquid reflects the array of small, diamagnetic supercurrent loops in the interstitial space between cores.
-As $H$ is further increased, the diamagnetic signal $|M_d|$ decreases.
-At each $T<$ 80 K, $M_d$ reaches zero at fields significantly above $H_z$ = 32 T.

-At low $T$, the signature of $H_K$ can be resolved in the differential susecptibility $\chi_d = dM_d/dB$.
-As shown in Fig. \ref{figdMH}, the curve of $\chi_d$ is initially featureless at 40 K. Below 40 K, a broad anomaly appears with a peak that grows with decreasing $T$.
-The peak occurs when the $c$-axis component of the field $H_z$ equals 23 T, i.e. when $H_z = H_K$.
-(By changing the tilt angle $\theta$ between $\bf H$ and the $c$ axis (see SI), we verify that the peak in $\chi_d$ occurs at the same value of $H_z$, i.e. the transition field $H_K$ is mainly sensitive to $H_z$.
-This implies that the transition is driven by the superfluid kinetic energy cost engendered in a strong field.
-The spin Zeeman energy is unimportant.)